Us & Them (American TV series): Production and release

 The series was scheduled to premiere on Fox as a mid-season replacement in the 2013–14 season.
 On May 8, 2013, Fox placed a thirteen-episode order for the single-camera comedy.
 On October 11, 2013, it was revealed that Fox had cut back the episode order to seven episodes.
 In 2014, Vulture revealed that Fox would not air the series.
 The series was first broadcast in South Africa on M-Net.
-All seven episodes were available on Korean major IPTV networks.
-However, in September 2018, streaming service Sony Crackle announced it would be streaming all seven episodes starting October 1, finally giving the show its American release.
+Crackle, then known as Sony Crackle, began to stream all seven episodes starting October 1, 2018, in the United States.